exoplatform/exo-documentation/docs/GettingStarted.rst

 Digital Workplace widgets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Digital Workplace widgets come with the Digital Workplace, including:
+Digital Workplace comes with several widget applications preinstalled on default pages to provide useful info and handy shortcuts to all apps and key information such as :

  * :ref:`Getting Started`
  * :ref:`CalendarApp`